Pilgrim Nuclear Power Station: Environmental impacts on Cape Cod Bay

 PNPS operated a single reactor unit with a boiling water reactor and a steam turbine generator.
 The cooling and service water systems operated as a once-through cooling system, with Cape Cod Bay being the water source.
 The water was circulated in the plant's heat exchanger in the same manner as any fossil-fuel powered power plant, using the seawater to remove heat from primary coolant away from sources of radioactive contamination.
 Approximately 480 million gallons of seawater were withdrawn daily from the bay through an intake embayment formed by two breakwaters, and then re-deposited into the bay causing a change in temperature at peak times (ΔT) of 3 °C (5.4 °F).

 During that process, the greatest environmental impact to the bay occurred through impingement and entrainment (I&E) of sea organisms and species.
 Entrainment occurs when small aquatic life forms are carried into and through the cooling system during water withdrawals.
 Impingement occurs when organisms are trapped against cooling water intake screens or racks by force of moving water.

 PNPS has been regularly monitoring I&E levels since 1974.
 They have reported I&E losses of millions of aquatic organisms each year.
 The EPA evaluated all species known to be impinged and entrained by the facility, including commercial, recreational, and forage fish species.
 Based on information provided in facility I&E monitoring reports, approximately 68 species have been identified in I&E collections since 1974, and 26 of these have commercial or recreational value.

 During the license renewal process, the Nuclear Regulatory Commission found that the significance of the potential environmental impacts of renewal would be small, with the exception of marine aquatic resources.
 Due to I&E, the continued operation of the cooling water system would rarely have impact on the local winter flounder (Pseudopleuronectes americanus) population, and the Jones River population of rainbow smelt, and cumulative impacts on other marine aquatic species would be small to moderate.

 After the aquatic organisms were impinged into the cooling system, they were discharged back into the bay as sediment.
-The resulting shadow effect killed plant and animal life around reactor discharge systems by curtailing the light and oxygen they need to survive; however, the intake and discharge canals remained a popular and lucrative local recreational fishing spot for local residents.
+The resulting shadow effect killed plant and animal life around reactor discharge systems by curtailing the light and oxygen they need to survive; however, the intake and discharge canals remained a popular recreational fishing spot for local residents.